blackshirtlaxative507/frame2_mvp/README.md

 the goal is simple:

-observe → detect the edge → explain the mechanism → generate insights.
+**observe → detect the edge → explain the mechanism → generate insights**

 ---

-# core ideas
+## core ideas

 most fans watch the scoreboard.

 frame² tries to explain **why the scoreboard moved**.

-the model focuses on identifying hidden drivers such as:
+the engine focuses on identifying hidden drivers such as:

 - contact quality
 - plate discipline